 “The front door lock on my rental is dodgy.
-The key constantly gets stuck and the lock is loose.
+The key gets stuck, and the lock is loose.
 Despite asking for a repair, the owner has told the agent he won’t fix it.
-It’s a major safety issue.
-Doesn’t an owner have to fix security issues like this?” – Aimee (QLD)
+Isn’t he responsible?”
+Tenant, QLD

-Aimee, we spoke to Jessica Fargher, Leasing Agent with Richardson and Wrench – South Brisbane for her advice on the subject.
+We spoke to Jessica Fargher, Former Leasing Agent with Richardson and Wrench – South Brisbane, for her advice.

 “As per standard terms section 28 (1) of the Residential Tenancies and Rooming Accommodation Act 2008, the lessor must supply and maintain all locks necessary to ensure that the premises are reasonably secure,” Jessica said.